AdalynBlack/wlx-overlay-s-wiki/Building-from-Source.md

 - Ubuntu: `libopenvr-dev libopenvr-api1`

 ### Feature `openxr`
-Enable this if you plan on using Monado
+Enable this if you plan on using Monado or WiVRn

 Dependencies:
 - Arch: `openxr`